-- 1) Bulk density, mean weight diameter, wheel slippage, effective field capacity and soil volume disturbance at different tilt angles of a light clay soil were measured and evaluated. - 2) Bulk density significantly affected by different tilt angles, which was increase with increasing in tilt angle, also it was increased with increase in length of time after tillage - 3) Mean weight diameter was significantly affected by tilt angles.
+1) Bulk density, mean weight diameter, wheel slippage, effective field capacity and soil volume disturbance at different tilt angles of a light clay soil were measured and evaluated.

+2) Bulk density significantly affected by different tilt angles, which increased with increasing tilt angle, also it increased with increasing length of time after tillage

+3) Mean weight diameter was significantly affected by tilt angles.
 The lowest MWD was recorded in angle (1), while the highest MWD in angle (3).

-- 4) There were significant differences in wheel slippage among the tilt angles.
-Wheel slippage under angle (1) was greater than the others angles. - 5) The differences in field capacity as well as volume disturbed between different tilt angles were statistically significant.
+4) There were significant differences in wheel slippage among the tilt angles.
+Wheel slippage under angle (1) was greater than the others angles.

+5) The differences in field capacity as well as volume disturbed between different tilt angles were statistically significant.
 The highest field capacity was recorded in angle (3), while angle (1) recorded the highest value of soil volume disturbance.